Phylogenetic invariants

-If we consider a multiple sequence alignment with t taxa and no gaps or missing data (i.e., an idealized multiple sequence alignment), there are 4t possible site patterns.
-For example, there are 256 possible site patterns for four taxa (fAAAA, fAAAC, fAAAG, … fTTTT), which can be written as a vector.
+If we consider a DNA (or RNA) multiple sequence alignment with t taxa and no gaps or missing data (i.e., an idealized multiple sequence alignment), there are 4t possible site patterns.
+For example, there are 256 possible site patterns for four taxa (fAAAA, fAAAC, fAAAG, ... fTTTT), which can be written as a vector.
 This site pattern frequency vector has 255 degrees of freedom because the frequencies must sum to one.
 However, any set of site pattern frequencies that resulted from some specific process of sequence evolution on a specific tree must obey many constraints. and therefore have many fewer degrees of freedom.
 Thus, there should be polynomials involving those frequencies that take on a value of zero if the DNA sequences were generated on a specific tree given a particular substitution model.

 Invariants are formulas in the expected pattern frequencies, not the observed pattern frequencies.
 When they are computed using the observed pattern frequencies, we will usually find that they are not precisely zero even when the model and tree topology are correct.
 By testing whether such polynomials for various trees are 'nearly zero' when evaluated on the observed frequencies of patterns in real data sequences one should be able infer which tree best explains the data.

 Some invariants are straightforward consequences of symmetries in the model of nucleotide substitution and they will take on a value of zero regardless of the underlying tree topology.
 For example, if we assume the Jukes-Cantor model of sequence evolution and a four-taxon tree we expect: